rebelsky/sams-assorted-musings-reflections/thirteen-months.md

 Eleven and one months of daily musings
 =======================================

 It's the end of the month [1].
-I have acheived another milestone [2].
+I have achieved another milestone [2].
 Since it's the end of the month, it's time to step back and reflect on what I've learned from musing this month.
 In the past month, I wrote N musings.
 Here are the titles of the musings, at least according to